 Musical theater students learn singing techniques to support all styles of theater music, from operetta to rock, with foundational coursework in music theory, sight singing, and piano.
 The dance studio offers four levels of ballet and jazz plus additional studies in tap, modern, and theater dance styles.
 The acting training incorporates scene study, dramatic theory, text analysis, speech, movement, and on-camera skills.
 All three areas are interwoven in musical theater performance classes, audition technique, cabaret, and participation in the many production opportunities available each semester.

 The first year is the foundation for all future training.
 You will focus on techniques of acting, ballet, voice (both singing and speaking), sight singing, and dramatic theory.
 Although first-year students are not permitted to perform on stage for the public, you will have the opportunity to work on productions behind the scenes in a wide variety of jobs, ranging from running crews to assistant stage managing.

 From the second year on, musical theater students may audition for roles in faculty-directed plays and musicals, co-productions with Syracuse Stage, scenes and plays directed by directing students, and films produced by film students in the College of Visual and Performing Arts.
 Advanced musical theater students may audition for and perform in Syracuse Stage productions in appropriate roles.
 Students may also understudy the professional actors.
 Equity points may be earned through work with Syracuse Stage.

 Please note that the musical theater audition process will include the prescreening of applicants.
-Prescreening audition submissions will be accepted beginning in early September (exact date to be announced) through November 15.
+Prescreening audition submissions will be accepted through November 15.
 Please see the audition requirements for additional information.